 I highly recommend this airline to everyone!
 Not for the aircraft type, but the true Japanese service and in-flight product.
-The airline is not well-known to foreigners but more to the locals especially to frequent travelers.
+The airline is not well-known to foreigners but more to the locals especially to frequent travellers.
 I would have to give this airline 2 thumbs up for what the airline has offered.
 I had no idea about this airline until I did some search on the domestic flights and I knew that I had to give this airline a try and I had no regrets about it.
-However if ANA 747D (Boeing 747-400 Domestic only found in Japan) was doing on this route, I would probably had gone for that.
+However if ANA 747D (Boeing 747-400 Domestic only found in Japan) was doing on this route, I would probably have gone for that.
 I had a great flight experience with this airline, probably the best in-flight service I had so far for this year at least.

 I hope you enjoyed reading this trip report.